-A conditional use permit is a Type III action and shall be considered in accordance with the procedures for such permits as As set forth in the procedures in Chapter 18A.20 LMC, Administration, the Department or Hearings Examiner, set forth in Chapter 18A.20 LMC, Administrationmay approve, approve with conditions or deny an administrative conditional use permit or conditional use permit.
+A conditional use permit is a Type III action and shall be considered in accordance with the procedures for such permits as As set forth in the procedures in Chapter 18A.20 LMC, permit or conditional use permit.
 The Planning and Public Works Director may delegate review and approval of Administrative Conditional Use Permits.
 [Ord.
 726 § 2 (Exh.
 B), 2019.]